jacobdein/alpine-soundscapes/README.md

 ## Maps

 A main goal of the project is to map the soundscape across the landscape.
-Here is a [map](https://jacobdein.github.io/alpine-soundscapes/) of biophony over the landscape near the study area.
-The map is based on an early version of a multilevel regression [model](https://github.com/jacobdein/alpine-soundscapes/blob/master/Regression%20model.ipynb) developed from data collected in the field.
+Here are preliminary [maps](https://jacobdein.github.io/alpine-soundscapes/) of biophony and anthrophony over the landscape near the study area.
+The maps are based on an early version of a multilevel regression [model](https://github.com/jacobdein/alpine-soundscapes/blob/master/Regression%20model.ipynb) developed from data collected in the field.

 ## Mission